-- Clamps Corner or framing clamps hold the sides at right angles, but you can use quick release type bar clamps if you make sure the joins are square.
+- Clamps: Corner or framing clamps hold the sides at right angles, but you can use quick release type bar clamps if you make sure the joins are square.

-- Picture Frame if you want to finish the top or front of the roombox with a frame, choose one which has a deep enough reveal to cover the edge of the wood you use, or you may need to insert a piece of mat board to cover the room box edges.
+- Picture frame: If you want to finish the top or front of the roombox with a frame, choose one which has a deep enough reveal to cover the edge of the wood you use, or you may need to insert a piece of mat board to cover the room box edges.
 The frame, with glass inserted, should also be deep enough to allow you to friction fit it over the front of the box, then hold it on the box with a hinge or clasp.

-- Wood Mouldings If you will not be using a frame and want a sliding glass front, you need wood moldings which will create a channel to hold a piece of glass in place.
+- Wood moldings: If you will not be using a frame and want a sliding glass front, you need wood moldings which will create a channel to hold a piece of glass in place.
 You can cut down an L shaped molding for this purpose, or use a square molding with a narrow piece of rectangular strip or picture molding glued on it to cover the glass edges, yet allow it to slide.

 Continue to 3 of 10 below.

-- Jigsaw, jeweler's saw or coping saw to cut out areas for windows and doors if you want to install them
+- Jigsaw, jeweler's saw or coping saw to cut out areas for windows and doors if you want to install them.

 - Drill or rotary cutting tool, to cut starting holes for saw blade when cutting out windows.

-- Flat file and sanding block to square corners
+- Flat file and sanding block to square corners.

 - Steel square or protractor.